Danyc0/Sudoku-Solver/README.md

 Suduku-Solver
 =============

-A suduku solver written for my CS21120 Module
+A Sudoku solver written for my CS21120 Module